-There are 12 majors housed in the College of Agricultural, Consumer and Environmental Sciences (ACES), with a diverse array of concentrations that ensure our graduates are prepared for the careers they are striving for.
+There are 14 majors housed in the College of Agricultural, Consumer and Environmental Sciences (ACES), with a diverse array of concentrations that ensure our graduates are prepared for the careers they are striving for.

 ACES students also have plenty of opportunities to study abroad and discover the global community surrounding their career interests.

 Students looking to gain insights on a topic not within their major can earn a minor from the College of ACES in various fields of study.
 Those with a particularly strong interest in more than one program of study may consider pursuing a dual degree or double major.

 The variety of graduate programs offered by the College of ACES include online and Professional Science Master’s programs in addition to our more traditional master’s and Ph.D. programs.
 We also offer certificate programs.

 View our program offerings below.
 If you're interested in learning more about getting a degree in ACES, fill out our request form.

-The College of ACES offers 12 majors with dozens of concentrations to fit what you're looking for.
+The College of ACES offers 14 majors with dozens of concentrations to fit what you're looking for.